Let’s talk about religion, politics…and mentoring

 Background

 Conservative ideology and religiosity may also influence the extent to which adults are willing to give up their time to volunteer in mentoring programs.
-Some studies have suggested that political conservatives are more charitable with their time and money (e.g., Brooks, 2006), though most suggest that this association is driven less by politics than by the fact that conservatives tend to be more religiously involved than liberals.
+Some studies have suggested that political conservatives are more charitable with their time and money (e.g., Brooks, 2006), though most studies show that this association is driven less by politics than by the fact that conservatives tend to be more religiously involved than liberals.
 Volunteerism is core to the teachings of most major religions, and many religious organizations encourage (and provide opportunities for) their members to volunteer.
 Thus, religiosity may be the driving force in conservatives’ ideological support for youth programs.

 Our study

-Three groups emerged from our analyses.
+Three groups emerged from our analyses:

-Classic Conservatives (N = 426) were characterized by modest religious affinity and majority conservative ideology.
+Classic Conservatives (n = 426) were characterized by modest religious affinity and majority conservative ideology.
 Classic Conservatives were also the oldest (average age > 45) and the wealthiest group.
-No one in this class agreed or strongly agreed with support for social justice movements, and slightly over half felt like the country was headed in the wrong direction.
+No one in this class agreed or strongly agreed with support for social justice movements and slightly over half felt like the country was headed in the wrong direction.

 Progressives (n = 963) reported low religious affinity (approximately 70% endorsed no or little affinity) and endorsed moderate or liberal political ideology.
 The Progressives were younger than the Classic Conservatives and reported the lowest income.
 This class overwhelmingly felt the country is headed in the wrong direction (i.e., >78%) and showed modest support for social justice movements (i.e., >57%).